[Course]illustrator,dojen Details

 07. Basic Technique with Imaginative Thinking- Reducing technical complexity - Amplifying the rawness of their ideas - Inviting viewers to connect through shared human experiences

-09. Rendering and Evaluation- Mastering techniques for adding depth, detail, and polish! - Critically assessing your work for consistency and quality
+09. Rendering and Evaluation- Mastering techniques for adding depth, detail, and polish, and by critically assessing your work for consistency and quality

 - SECTION 04